openshift-console/console-application-operator/README.md

 # ConsoleApplication Operator

+**Note: For the latest updates, please refer to the `development` branch.
+Some features in this README may not be in main yet.**

 The ConsoleApplication Operator is a Kubernetes operator designed to automate the deployment of applications on OpenShift from Git URLs using custom resources.
 This operator provides a streamlined and efficient approach to manage application lifecycle processes such as building, deploying, and serving applications without needing to manually fill out forms in the OpenShift Web Console.

 ## Features